Chula Vista, California: Major freeways and highways

 Chula Vista is served by multiple Interstates and California State Routes.
 Interstate 5 begins to the south of the city and runs through its western edge.
 Interstate 5 connects Chula Vista to North County and beyond to Greater Los Angeles and Northern California.
 Interstate 805 serves as a bypass to Interstate 5, linking to the latter interstate in Sorrento Valley.
-Interstate 905 runs from the Otay Mesa Port of Entry and is one of three auxiliary three-digit Interstates to meet an international border.
 State Route 54 and State Route 125 serve as highways to East County cities via northern and northeastern corridors.

 Notable people

 Sister cities

 Chula Vista has two sister cities, as designated by Sister Cities International: